priyankabolem/PlantDiseasesDetection/GITHUB_SETUP.md

-# 🔗 GitHub Repository Setup Guide
+# GitHub Repository Setup Guide

-This guide will help you set up a proper GitHub repository as the source of truth for your project.
+This guide will help set up a proper GitHub repository as the source of truth for this project.

-## 📋 Steps to Set Up GitHub Repository
+## Steps to Set Up GitHub Repository

 ### 1. Create GitHub Repository